Moreese Bickham: Negotiations, sentence reduction and release

 As part of the legal strategy, Alcamo organized a national letter-writing campaign.
 Through 1994, working from a corporate law office in Manhattan, Alcamo focused public attention on the case, arranging radio interviews on public radio stations in New York City and Chicago.
-Twice, Bickham was able to join a radio program with his family members, speaking with them for the first time in decades.
+Twice, Alcamo arranged for Bickham to join a conference call on live radio, on WBEZ in Chicago, and speak with the program host, Gary Covino, and with Bickham's own family members -- the first contact he had had with them in decades.
 Finally, in January 1995, Louisiana Governor Edwin Edwards granted the request for a sentence reduction to 75 years.

 Alcamo then immediately requested a hearing for a release on parole, for which an inmate is eligible after having served a third of his sentence.
 However, despite the passage of 37 years, the parole hearing drew massive news coverage and local protests.
 In April 1995, after a highly contentious hearing at the Louisiana State Parole Board, Bickham's request for parole was denied.

 Alcamo then negotiated with the prison warden, Burl Cain, to obtain and review Bickham's prison record.
 Alcamo argued that Bickham's prison record was sufficiently exemplary that under the State of Louisiana's "Good Time Statute", Bickham could be eligible for a sentence reduction of one day for each day served with good behavior.

 After a review of the prison record, the Angola warden agreed to certify as to Bickham's good behavior during his 37 years of incarceration.
 Alcamo then petitioned the State under the good-time statute, that Bickham should be releasable as a free man after serving a term of 37.5 years.
 Alcamo argued that once the State Penitentiary staff had certified Bickham's prison record, the inmate's release would be non-discretionary.

 The Louisiana Department of Corrections agreed with this analysis.
 At 12:01 am on January 10, 1996, Alcamo was accompanied by journalist David Isay, and escorted Bickham from the prison.
 Bickham was thus a free man, not subject to parole.